TechWorksHub/best-practice-guide/source/the-five-questions.rst

 Should I use AI/ML?
 -------------------

-Developing an AI application can present significant challenges.
-Collection of data, testing and validation are challenges.
-As seen in the previous section, many applications of AI will come with special requirements that can be a challenge in themselves.
-To address this, the very first step in this guide is to be able answer the following: should I use AI to solve my problem?
+Developing an AI application can be challenging, particularly in the areas of data collection, testing, and validation.
+As noted earlier, many applications of AI have unique requirements that present their own problems.
+To address this, the first step in this guide is to answer the key question: should I use AI to solve my problem?
 We break this problem down into two parts:

 * What is the engineering case for using AI to solve the problem, over other approaches?
-* Does the problem touch on any application or data areas that may effectively prohibit development?
+* Does the problem involve any application or data areas that may prohibit development?

   * What is the risk that the project falls into the unacceptable AI Risk category?
   * What is the risk that the project makes use of problematic data?

 +--------------------------------------------------------+----------+----------+